ogr09/phantomjs_doc_ja/Headless-Testing.md

 One major use case of PhantomJS is **headless testing** of web applications.
-It is suitable for general command-line based testing, within a precommit hook, and as part as a continuous integration system.
+It is suitable for general command-line based testing, within a precommit hook, and as part of a continuous integration system.

 ## Test Frameworks